Baseball broadcasting firsts: 2000s

 2001 marked first year of split coverage of one League Championship Series game as well as the first cable involvement in LCS.
 Game 5 of the NLCS and Game 4 of the ALCS were split between the Fox Broadcasting Company and Fox Sports Net.
-2001 also featured the first cable League Division Series game to be aired in prime time.
+2001 also featured the first cable Division Series game to be aired in prime time.

 The 2002 World Series, broadcast on Fox, was the first World Series to be broadcast in high-definition.

 With TBS acquiring rights to air one half of the League Championship Series (the other half going to Fox), 2007 marked the first time that an LCS was broadcast exclusively on cable.
 It also marked the first time that cable television produced postseason games weren't available on over-the-air television in the participating teams' home markets.

 Also in 2007, ESPN2 broadcast the Major League Baseball Draft.
 It was the first time the draft was televised.

-2009 marked the first time that Baseball Hall of Fame election ceremony was broadcast live, when MLB Network televised the occasion.
+2009 was the first time that Baseball Hall of Fame election ceremony was broadcast live, with MLB Network televising the event.

 Also in 2009, New York Yankees broadcaster Suzyn Waldman became the first woman to work a World Series game from the broadcast booth.